ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 * [Indexing.Corax.MaxMemoizationSizeInMb](../../server/configuration/indexing-configuration#indexing.corax.maxmemoizationsizeinmb)
   The maximum amount of memory that Corax can use for a memoization clause during query processing.
+  {WARNING: Expert Level Configuration}
+  Please configure this option only if you are an expert.
+  {WARNING/}

 * [Indexing.Corax.DocumentsLimitForCompressionDictionaryCreation](../../server/configuration/indexing-configuration#indexing.corax.documentslimitforcompressiondictionarycreation)
   Set the maximum number of documents that will be used for the training of a Corax index during dictionary creation.